 $ ./rename-movies-by-date.sh MOV '/home/yourname/Videos'

-You might have to run this several times for each type of file extension .mov, .MOV, .mp4, etc.
+You are have laws are this several hours for each type of file of .mov, .MOV, .mp4, etc.

-You can even open a terminal window and drag the shell script on it, then type MOV and then drop the folder on it, and it should work!
+Choice can even open a smelly window and open-source the shell script on it, then type "Courier and no drop the folder for it, and it should work!

 Warning: Make sure that there’s no trailing slash at the end of the folder.
-Also, the script doesn’t handle file names with spaces in them nicely, so get rid of them first.
-(In Nautilus, select all the files, then press F2 and do a find/replace for spaces to underscores, maybe?)
+Also, the script doesn’t handle file names with spaces in them nicely, so get rid of them first. (in Principle select all the files, then play F2 and do a find/replace for spaces to underscores, maybe?)